Reconciling cosmic-ray transport theory with phenomenological models motivated by Milky-Way data: Self-confinement theory and steady-state solutions

+We can again include the proton energy-loss term from \eqref{eq:adv_diff_turb} in our solution through the transformation $Q \rightarrow Q-f_p(0) h / {\rm \tau_{loss}}$ in \eqref{eq:steady_nlld_sol_haloC}.
+Evaluating the result at $z=0$ then involves a quadratic equation for $f_p(0)$.
+However, because the term associated with NLLD (second term on the RHS of eq. \ref{eq:steady_nlld_sol_haloC}) becomes important at ultra-relativistic energies where losses are unimportant, to a very good approximation it is sufficient to carry out the transformation only on the term associated with Alfv\'enic streaming (first term on the RHS of eq. \ref{eq:steady_nlld_sol_haloC}).
+As in \eqref{eq:steady_lin_sol_loss}, to include losses we therefore should multiply the solution absent losses (eq. \ref{eq:steady_nlld_sol_haloC}) by $(1 + h / {\rm v_A \tau_{loss}})^{-1}$:

-\section{Self-confinement in a stratified galaxy}
+\subsection{Self-confinement in a stratified galaxy}

-In Section \ref{sec:self-confinement} we showed that predictions from self-confinement theory are not compatible with phenomenological models of CR transport based on MW data.
-In particular, for both linear and nonlinear damping mechanisms, the energy dependence of CR transport is very different from the empirically derived $\kappa \sim E^{0.3-0.6}$.
+In Section \ref{sec:sc_single_phase} we showed that predictions from self-confinement theory are not compatible with phenomenological models of CR transport based on MW data.
+In particular, for both linear and nonlinear damping mechanisms, the energy dependence of CR transport is very different from the empirically derived $\kappa \sim E^{\delta}$ with $\delta \sim 0.3-0.7$ (see, e.g., \citealt{blasi12}, or \citealt{hopkins_cr_pheno} who favour $\delta \sim 0.5-0.6$).
 The discrepancy between theoretical predictions and observations is particularly strong for linear damping mechanisms: based on Figure \ref{fig:lin_damping} it may seem hopeless to reconcile the theoretical transport prediction with empirical scalings.